ipfs-inactive/blog/content/post/000-ipfs-in-web-browsers.md

 As part of this progression to native IPFS support, we've had ongoing collaborations with Firefox, Brave, Opera, and other browsers.
 Read on to hear the latest status and learn about our progress so far.

-## Firefox

-> Perhaps it makes sense to mention Firefox as a full recap-like section here, afaik we did not blog about libdweb at all yet.
-> Idea: start with mentioning we've been working with Mozilla on initial APIs since 2018, mention [experimental protocol handler](https://github.com/ipfs-shipyard/ipfs-companion/pull/533) and [local discovery + TCP transport](https://github.com/ipfs-shipyard/ipfs-companion/pull/553) and include video demos from 2018: user-facing handler https://www.youtube.com/watch?v=fS8pLOQdOoM + optionally https://www.youtube.com/watch?v=FRzyWUXIyeo then end this section with hopes to see those APIs start landing in Nightly as a soft pressure by shining some light on this.
-> Thoughts? [name=lidel]

 ## Brave

 Brave has tended to live up to its name since the beginning - riling up the browser, publisher and crypto worlds.
 [Since 2018](https://github.com/brave/brave-browser/issues/819) we've been working with Brave on IPFS support in some form, and the results of that work are now emerging.